| Copyright | © 2022-2023 IOHK 2023-2025 Cardano Foundation |

 newCachedStore :: forall m qa da.
 (MonadSTM m, MonadThrow m, MonadEvaluate m, Delta da, Query qa, Base da ~ World qa) => Store m qa da -> m (Store m qa da) Source #

-Add a caching layer to a Store
+Add a caching layer to a Store.

-Access to the underlying Store
+Access to the underlying Store is enforced to be sequential,

 but the cache can be accessed in parallel.